 If you would like to download the digital version of the curriculum now, simply register here.
 We only ask that you provide feedback to us about the curriculum, from simple evaluations to images of students engaging in the unit’s activities.

 You can register for the curriculum training, to be held on July 5th, here.

 Thank you for all the work that you do!
 If you have any questions, please feel free to contact us.

-Please note: the Earth Innovators program is designed for educators working with students that are about 9-12 years old (in grades 4 and 5, depending on the country).
+Please note: This unit is designed for educators working with students that are about 9-12 years old (in grades 3-6, depending on the country).
 For older students, you may want to consider the award-winning Engineering Inspired by Nature curriculum for middle and high school students.

 Eliza H., a 3rd grader from New York, wanted to help her grandmother, who suffers from Alzheimer’s.
 Her design concept is a pair of slippers that leave a trail, like snails do, to help her grandmother find her way around the house.
 Nature-inspired inventing gives young people an opportunity to be creative and compassionate, while developing analogical thinking skills.

 A team of students from West Branch, Michigan, works together on the design of a water filter inspired by wetland cattails.